mathieu-benoit/DevOpsOnAzureLab/docs/Lab 2 - Continuous Integration/README.md

 16. Duplicate the "Expose "app" artifact" and change the values: "Display name" into `Expose "infra" Artifact`, "Path to publish" into `src/MainWebApplication/MainWebApplicationAzureResourceGroup` and "Artifact name" into `infra`.

+TODO - Add the fact that there is the "app" artifact.

+TODO - Import Task Group instead of create manually the steps below

 17. Add a new step - NuGet restore - TODO

 18. Add a new step - Build UITest - MSBuild - TODO